 The Nicholas G. Xiarhos Respectful Youth Relationship Program

 The Nicholas G. Xiarhos Respectful Youth Relationship Program is our youth-focused primary prevention and educational program promoting healthy relationships and violence prevention among high school students throughout Cape Cod.
-The program is named in honor of Nicholas Xiarhos, son of Yarmouth Police Deputy Chief Steven Xiarhos, who lost his life in Afghanistan.
-Nick was a mentor and role model to his peers and always looked out for others.
+The program is named in honor of Nicholas G. Xiarhos, son of former Yarmouth Police Deputy Chief and current Barnstable State Representative, Steven Xiarhos.
+Nick lost his life in Afghanistan, and was a mentor and role model to his peers and always looked out for others.